Supportive Patient Care

 - Treatment Induced Diarrhea

-The assessment of patient preference and side effect evaluation revealed nausea and vomiting, mucositis, and diarrhea to be the most distressing among all symptoms.11
+The assessment of patient preference and side effect evaluation revealed mucositis, and diarrhea to be the most distressing among all symptoms.11

 How Treatment for Cancer Affects the GI System